 We only allow working Service Animals, in accordance with the American with Disabilities Act (ADA).
 Under the ADA, "a service animal is a dog that has been individually trained to work or perform tasks for assisting a person with a disability."
 Service dogs are working animals, not pets.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.
-Pets, comfort animals, emotional support or therapy animals are not permitted at the Zoo.
+Pets, comfort animals, emotional support or therapy animals are not permitted at the aquarium.

 Upon arrival at the park, please check in with Admissions so a supervisor can review some logistical items with you and issue a Service Dog Admission pass*.
-Thank you for your cooperation to ensure a safe and successful visit for yourself, your service dog, the animals cared for at the zoo, and other park guests.
+Thank you for your cooperation to ensure a safe and successful visit for yourself, your service dog, the animals cared for at the aquarium, and other park guests.

-*As stipulated by the ADA, Zoo staff may request that a service dog experiencing difficulty or demonstrating problematic behaviors, such as barking or lunging, be removed from the Zoo immediately.
+*As stipulated by the ADA, Aquarium staff may request that a service dog experiencing difficulty or demonstrating problematic behaviors, such as barking or lunging, be removed from the Aquarium immediately.
 We ask that you promptly comply with any such request for the safety and welfare of all.